 If an examinee must leave the room temporarily while the exam is in progress, the examinee must click the Pause button for exam security reasons.
 A white screen that states, “You have paused your exam” will appear.
 The examinee must select either Pause or Cancel.
 If Pause, the timer will stop and the test will log out.
-The examinee will need to log back in to the exam with their AUA ID# in order to resume the exam.
+The examinee will need to log back in to the exam in order to resume the exam.
 If the examinee wants to return to the test without pausing, click the Cancel button.
 An extended interruption should be noted.
 If an examinee withdraws permanently during the course of the examination, the proctor should provide the AUA with a note of explanation.

 IV.
 After the Examination

 Collect the Examinee Instructions page from each examinee at the conclusion of the exam regardless of whether it was used as scratch paper.
 Be sure the AUA Identification Number is noted at the top of the Examinee Instructions page.
 No notes or examination materials may be taken out of the examination room.
 For security purposes, the collected paper should be shredded.
 It does not need to be returned to the AUA.

 V. Contact Numbers